Funza Lushaka Bursary Programme South Africa 2021 – 2022

 ABOUT THE BURSARY PROGRAMME – FIELDS COVERED

 The Department of Education in South Africa has a bursary programme for student teachers that require study funding – The Funza Lushaka Bursary Programme.
 The aim of this bursary award is to help financially disadvantages students who intend on studying in the Education sector, who will ultimately give back to the community by teaching at public schools.

 Bursaries will be awarded for the following qualifications: Bachelor of Education (BEd) / Postgraduate Certificate in Education (PGCE).

-- Foundation Phase Teaching (Grades R-3): with preference for African Languages
+- Foundation Phase Teaching (Grades R-3): with a preference for African Languages

 - Intermediate and Senior Phase Teaching (Grades 4-9): majoring in any of the following 2 subjects: Mathematics/ Languages/ Technology/ Natural Science

 - FET Phase Teaching (Grades 10-12): majoring in any of the following 2 subjects: Accounting/ Economics/ Mathematics/ Technical Mathematics/ Agricultural Sciences/ Physical Sciences/ Life Sciences/ Technical Science/ Geography/ Languages/ Agricultural Technology/ Civil Technology/ Information Technology/ Computer Applications Technology/ Electrical Technology/ Mechanical Technology/ Engineering Graphics and Design

 MORE ABOUT THE BURSARY PROGRAMME – COVERAGE VALUE & SERVICE CONTRACT

 The bursary covers the following expenses: tuition fees, food and accommodation, textbooks and study materials and allowance for general living expenses.